 - DEM Worker

 - Database (Microsoft SQL 2016 Standard)

 So let’s get back to the problem.
 The problems started on the “Prerequisite Checker” page in the “vRealize Automation Installation Wizard“.
 At first, everything worked fine, the “Run” and “Fix” buttons were working, the fixes/corrections were applied on the servers.
 The problems started when the “Fix” action could not fix all problems.
 The web page keeps refreshing but the following status stays on the screen “Waiting for hosts to trigger restart“.
 After a couple of hours and lots of coffee, the wizard was still no step further.

 The IaaS virtual machines who caused the problem were not rebooted and a simple manual reboot did not fix the problem…

 I think the issue was caused by not installing the latest Windows Updates on the Windows Server 2016 servers for the vRA IaaS component.
 The customer was running Windows Server 2016 servers without any Windows Updates.
 This because of some company regulations and infrastructure components that were missing for applying updates at this point.
 So installing Windows Updates was not possible/allowed.

-I have tested this workaround with Mozilla Firefox as web browser.
+I have tested this workaround with Mozilla Firefox as the web browser.
 It could be that other web browsers like Internet Explorer or Google Chrome display another behaviour.